Chadowo/aniruby/README.md

 git clone https://github.com/Chadowo/aniruby
 ```

+Next you'll need to install the development dependencies of this gem with
-Then you can use rake to build or test the gem.
+`bundle install`, Then can use `rake` to build or test the gem.

+### Tests

+[Minitest](https://github.com/minitest/minitest) is used to unit test this gem.
+To run the tests just call `Rake`.

 ## Roadmap